 Risk Management and Internal Financial Control Adequacy

-Your Company has Risk Management System in place including The Risk Policy &identification of the Risks which are reviewed periodically.
+Your Company has Risk Management System in place including the Risk Policy &identification of the Risks which are reviewed periodically.
 The Company has alsoconstituted Risk Management Committee w.e.f.
 April 1 2019 as per the requirement of theListing Regulations.

 Your Company has laid down a set of standards processes and structure for internalfinancial control across the organization and ensures that the same are adequate andoperating effectively.

 The Company has a Whistle Blower Policy as part of the vigil mechanism which providesa platform to the employees directors vendors and suppliers of the Company to comeforward and raise their genuine concerns without any fear of retaliation andvictimization.
-The Company has engaged an independent third party service provider tomanage the operations of the whistle-blower hotline.
-The details ofthe Whistle Blower Policy are available on the website of the Company www.iglonline.net.
-Besides whistle Blower Policy the Company has also framed vigil mechanism under which the stakeholderscan lodge their complaint(s) to Chief Ethics Officer of the Company.
+The Company has engaged an independent third party service provider tomanage the operations of the whistle-blower platform.
+The details of the Whistle BlowerPolicy are available on the website of the Company www.iglonline.net.
+Besides WhistleBlower Policy the Company has also framed vigil mechanism under which the stakeholderscan lodge their complaint(s) to Chief Ethics Officer of the Company.

 As per Section 148 read with Companies (Audit & Auditors) Rules 2014 and otherapplicable provisions if any of the Companies Act 2013 the Board of Directors of yourCompany has re-appointed M/s Ramanath Iyer & Co.
-New Delhi Cost Accountants asthe Cost Auditors of the Company for the financial year 2017-18.
-The remuneration proposedto be paid to the Cost Auditors is subject to the ratification by the members at the ensuingAnnual General Meeting of the Company.
+New Delhi Cost Accountants as theCost Auditors of the Company for the financial year 2019-20.
+The remuneration proposed tobe paid to the Cost Auditors is subject to the ratification by the members at the ensuingAnnual General Meeting of the Company.

 Secretarial Auditors and Secretarial Audit Report

-Company Secretaries Noida as its Secretarial Auditors to conduct the SecretarialAudit of the Company for the financial year 2016-17.
-The Report ofSecretarial Auditor for the financial year 2016-17 is appended as Annexure 3 to this report.
+Company Secretaries Noida as its Secretarial Auditors to conduct the SecretarialAudit of the Company for the financial year 2018-19.
+The Report of Secretarial Auditor forthe FY 2018-19 is appended as Annexure 3 to this report.